auth0/docs/articles/connections/database/password-change.md

 Users will not receive notification that their password has been manually changed.
 :::

-You, or anyone with administrative privileges to your Auth0 tenant, can manually change a user's password in the [Users](${manage_url}/#/users) section of the Dashboard.
+You, or anyone with administrative privileges to your Auth0 domain, can manually change a user's password in the [Users](${manage_url}/#/users) section of the Dashboard.

 Click on the name of the user for whom you want to change the password.
 Then, click on the **Actions** button on the right side of the page, and select **Change Password**.